-Banks that keep customers happy grow deposits 85% faster than their competitors.
-Loan processing directly affects how satisfied clients feel about their bank1 .
+Banks that keep customers happy grow deposits 85% faster than competitors.
+Loan processing directly affects client satisfaction.
+1 .
 Chatbots can handle mortgage-related tasks around the clock, simulating what mortgage brokers typically do.

-We examine 10 vendors and their practical applications, as well as United Wholesale Mortgage’s implementation.
+We examine 10 vendors, their practical applications, and United Wholesale Mortgage’s implementation.

 Top 10 mortgage chatbots